MSc Psychological Approaches to Health

 We draw on theories derived from cognitive, social, clinical and health psychology.
 Approaches studied are informed by research methodologies that provide an evidence base for their implementation.
 Issues addressed at the individual level include obesity, medical error, behaviour change and psychological wellbeing.
 At group level, the interactions of different professional groups, impacts of new health interventions and the effects of multidisciplinary teamwork are examined.
 Concerns at the healthcare delivery level include evidence-based practice, patient safety, government policy and economics.

-This rich programme draws on many levels of analysis, aspects of psychological theory, research, practice and policy.
+This rich course draws on many levels of analysis, aspects of psychological theory, research, practice and policy.
 You’ll be taught by subject experts, who actively research and publish in their area, and work with the NHS, food industry, charities and other organisations to improve health outcomes.

 The School of Psychology is a large and thriving department which has expanded rapidly over the last five years.
 There are now over 70 members of academic, research and support staff, including nine professors.
 We offer high quality research-led teaching and you’ll be actively encouraged to engage in ongoing research.
 Much of this research is collaborative with government departments, research councils, the NHS and industry.